shpml/fundamentals/02_chapter/08_assesment.md

 4) Add a `title` element so the name of the game shows up in the browser tab.

 5) Create level one heading tags (`h1`), and add in the name of the game within those tags.
-In this case, the you can just title it "Memory Game."
+In this case, you can just title it "Memory Game."

 6) Add in level two heading tags (`h2`) titled "Instructions".